SchrodingerZhu/SinkSCC/README.md

    higher post order.

 Therefore, both cases guarantee that the node with the highest post order must be in a sink SCC.

-## Notice
-The sink SCC algorithm enjoys O(n) complexity in paper.
-However, here we sort the nodes in topological order with `std::sort`, which undermines the complexity claim.
-It is just because I don't bother to let the usage of some linear sorting hacks to increase the burden of understanding.